 The Human Services Department maintains an abundant supply of applications and forms.
 Feel free to stop by Human Services for any additional help on printing and completing forms, navigating through websites or questions.

-Instructions: click on the Golden Links below to go directly to that website.
+Instructions: Select from the links provided to go directly to that website.

 The Home Energy Assistance Program (HEAP) is a federally funded program administered by the Ohio Development Services Agency.
 It helps eligible Ohioans pay their home energy bill.
 The benefit is applied directly to a customer’s utility bill or bulk fuel bill.
 The amount of the benefit is determined by the number of people in the household, the heating source, and the region of residence.